The 624 solar panels are out of sight on a hill behind the monastery

 grants from the Susan and Ford Schumann Foundation and Schumann Media

-Resource Efficiency in Aspen, CO.
+Resource Efficiency in Aspen, Colorado.
 General and design contract services for the

-solar system were provided by Sunsense of Carbondale, CO utilizing labor and
+solar system were provided by Sunsense of Carbondale, Colorado utilizing labor and

 subcontractors locally sourced.

 In an interview conducted on the first day of operation, Fr.
 Charles Albanese,

 recently elected successor to Abbot Joseph Boyle, stated that the project

 continues the tradition of respect for the environment and care of the land

 which has always been a fundamental value of Cistercian monastic life and